terracota19/SecureMail-API/README.md

  |_____/ \___|\___|\__,_|_|  \___|_|  |_|\__,_|_|_|

 ```

-SecureMail is a  REST API that leverages **Machine Learning (ML)** to detect phishing attempts in emails.
-By analyzing email content and metadata, SecureMail provides real-time security assessments, helping organizations protect against phishing attacks.
+---

+## Project Overview
+SecureMail integrates advanced **ML models** and security best practices to detect phishing emails efficiently.
+It follows a **secure software development lifecycle (SDLC)**, implementing security measures in all phases: **development, CI/CD, and production**.

 ---

 ## Table of Contents